Conceiva/MezzmoKodiPlugin/README.md

 - Share resume points between other devices through the Mezzmo server
 - Shows media in the sort order from the server
 - More metadata than standard UPnP view
+- Full Mezzmo and Kodi database synchronization using a background process
+- Modify video watched status in Mezzmo from the addon
 - Search for media in the server
 - Default view modes for Movies, TV Shows and others
 - Play music